palantir/python-language-server/README.rst

 * pyls-mypy_ Mypy type checking for Python 3
 * pyls-isort_ Isort import sort code formatting
 * pyls-black_ for code formatting using Black_
+* pyls-memestra_ a static analysis tool for Python, which detects the use of deprecated APIs.

 Please see the above repositories for examples on how to write plugins for the Python Language Server.
 Please file an issue if you require assistance writing a plugin.